 Place de la Pucelle

-The name of the square led many to erroneously believe this was the place where Joan of Arc had been burnt at the stake.
 This explains why a fountain (now gone) was standing there in her honour.
-The square bordered by restaurants is also famous for the magnificent Hôtel de Bourgtheroulde.
+The square, bordered by restaurants, is also famous for the magnificent Hôtel de Bourgtheroulde.

 Rue du Gros-Horloge

-The picturesque cobbled street is bordered with charming half-timbered buildings built on waterproof stone bases, some of them with richly decorated corbellings made of oak.
 A few of the houses along the Rue du Gros Horloge are thought to have been built before the time of Joan of Arc’s death at the stake in 1431.

-The Rue du Gros Horloge was painted by Camille Pissarro in 1885 which became the first pedestrian street in France in 1971.
-Apart from its historic atmosphere, it owes its popularity to the numerous shops and department stores.
+The Rue du Gros Horloge, painted by Camille Pissarro in 1885, became the first pedestrian street in France in 1971.

 Rue Saint-Romain

-The street bears the name of the archbishop of Rouen, Saint Romain (7th century).
 It borders the north side of the cathedral and the archbishopric.
-Rue Saint Romain is a picturesque street bordered by fine half-timbered houses from the 15th to the 18th centuries that has often been painted, particularly by Camille Pissarro, Eugène Boudin and Charles Pinet.
+Rue Saint Romain is a picturesque street bordered by fine half-timbered houses from the 15th to the 18th centuries, which has often been painted, particularly by Camille Pissarro, Eugène Boudin, and Charles Pinet.

 The street gives access to the North Portal of the cathedral, known as ‘Portail des Libraires’.

-The medieval looking complex of the archbishopric of Rouen adds to the medieval character of the street.
+The medieval-looking complex of the archbishopric of Rouen adds to the medieval character of the street.

 Rue de Martainville